This guide has been updated for mod 18, Infernal Descent.

 Cloak, Belt and Set

 Once you have the one you want, you can start putting RP into them to upgrade them.
-Try to get them to atleast Epic quality as quick as possible, working to upgrade the whole set at once, rather than one item at a time.
+Try to get them to at least Epic quality as quickly as possible, working to upgrade the whole set at once, rather than one item at a time.

 Getting and upgrading all your Artifacts will take some RP and time.
 I would recommend getting all your best in slot artifacts before upgrading anything past Epic quality.
 Upgrading to Epic quality is done pretty quickly, but slows down towards Legendary.